jleibowitz-lacpw/presentations/README.md

-# marp-presentations

 Technical deep-dives and concept explorations covering DevOps, SRE, cybersecurity, and modern infrastructure practices.
+Generally meant to be rendered with a markdown presentation tool like Marp or Slidev.
+I'll note one versus the other or even expore the text presentation ecosystem.

 ## What's This?
 Presentation materials designed for "Office Hours" discussions—structured, shareable formats that make complex topics accessible.
 Built with [Marp](https://marp.app/) because Markdown beats PowerPoint every time.